 2. How Much Does Selective Reduction Cost?

-The expenses for the procedure differ from hospital to hospital, depending on the number of foetuses and the complexity.
-At times, your fertility clinics might include the cost in their package as an optional one.
+The expenses for the procedure differ from hospital to hospital, depending on the number of foetuses, and the complexity.
+At times, your fertility clinics might include the cost in their package as an optional service.

 Reducing your existing foetuses is a tricky procedure for the body, but it also affects your emotions.
-Discuss with your partner before making a decision, and know it is for your best and the benefit of the remaining babies.
+Discuss it with your partner and your doctor before making a decision, and know it is for your best and the benefit of the remaining babies.